 There are n cells, drawn on a square grid, pointwise connected; polyominoes may be rotated by 90 degrees and turned over.

 Comments from Joseph Myers, Oct 27 2003.
-"There is a figure for n=5 (the first term this differs from A030222) on the fourth link.
+"There is a figure for n=5 (the first term this differs from A030222) on the last Vicher's link.
 I think the following explains this sequence, but someone should do the computations to verify it (and probably compute counts for "fixed" shapes - orientation matters - and one-sided shapes - at the same time and add those sequences if not present).

 "Consider a polyplet (A030222) as made up of n components which are polyominoes, those polyominoes being joined to each other only at corners.
 Then sever all but n-1 of the diagonal links in such a way that a spanning tree remains.
 The present sequence counts such spanning trees (where different orientations of the same spanning tree do not count as distinct; note that a single symmetrical polyplet can produce multiple identical spanning trees of lesser symmetry in different orientations, which count as the same).